 - Treasurer – Claire Lauro

-- Auditors – Lillian Rule, Darlene Pecush and Nadine Pidluzny
+- Auditors – Mackenzie MacDonald, Darlene Pecush and Nadine Pidluzny

 We presently have a total of 62 devoted members.
-Branch meetings are held monthly and our Annual General Meeting is held in January of each year.
-Our 2021 AGM was Sunday, January 24.
+Branch meetings are held monthly and our Annual General Meetings are usually held in January of each year.
+Our 2022 AGM was Saturday, March 5.

 Aside from the contributions to Church supplies and equipment, over time St. Anna's Branch has supported and donated conscientiously to the following outside organizations: